StephanieRuthJones/this_keyword/README.md

 # this_keyword

-* Use live server to run this code in your browser.
+* Use live server to run the HTML file / JS in your browser.
 * Open the dev console to see the results of the code.